 Most states now offer some form of no-fault divorce.
+Your Kuna Divorce Attorney can help choose the best choice.
 If you choose to file a no-fault divorce, you are only required to state there are irreconcilable differences in your marriage, with no hope of reconciliation.
 You can also claim fault in your divorce.
 While claiming a fault might make you feel better, in truth, it is unlikely to make a difference in the outcome of the divorce and may only cause further hard feelings.
 If you do choose to file a fault-based divorce you should be aware that you must prove any allegations of fault.
 In the state of Idaho, the following “faults” are allowed:

 One of the most contentious parts of a divorce—aside from child custody—is the division of assets.
+Your Kuna Divorce Attorney will discuss this issue in detail at your strategy session.
 The state of Idaho—along with eight other states—still operates under community property law, which divides assets and debts exactly in half.
 Other states use the equitable distribution model, which divides assets fairly but not necessarily equally.
 Spouses who agree on asset division can divide up the property on their own.
 Those with a pre-nuptial or post-nuptial agreement will follow the dictates in that document.
 Others will have their assets divided by a judge who will first determine which assets are marital and which are separate.
 Separate assets—those brought into the marriage or obtained as a gift or inheritance during the marriage—are taken off the table, then the marital assets are divided 50/50.

-When a spouse is unable to support himself or herself, the court could award permanent alimony.
+When a spouse is unable to support himself or herself, the court could award permanent or temporary alimony.
+Your Kuna Divorce Attorney will analyze the situation and let you know if this is an option.
 The factors considered by a judge in the determination of alimony include: